Research findings and results become available as soon as the research is released to the public.

 ASSURE UAS Ground Collision Severity Evaluation

 The UAS Ground Severity Evaluation research findings document the UAS platform characteristics related to the severity of Unmanned Aerial Systems ground collision based upon the literature research of over 300 publications from the automotive industry, consumer battery market, toy standards and other fields.
 The team reviewed available research and techniques used to address blunt force trauma, penetration injuries, and lacerations as the most significant threats to the public and crews operating Small Unmanned Aerial System (sUAS) platforms.

 ASSURE UAS Maintenance, Modification, Repair, Inspection, Training, and Certification Considerations

 Kansas State University (KSU), Embry-Riddle Aeronautical (ERAU), Montana State University (MSU), and Northland Community Technical College (NCTC) conducted a two-year research project to identify the requirements and considerations for UAS maintenance, modification, repair, inspection, training and technician certification by building upon the existing body of knowledge for sustaining UAS.
 The research team collected and consolidated current UAS practices from industry and developed recommended requirements to ensure that risks of maintenance-induced failures are minimized.

 ASSURE UAS Surveillance Criticality

 The Surveillance Criticality research team has completed a set of analyses using a formalized structure that enables the ASSURE team to offer further research into DAA surveillance criticality analysis.
-This structures provides the team the tools to work with industry partner s to evaluate technology performance against standards and other systems, while also providing the Federal Aviation Administration, RTCA, and others with a research methodology for expanding into new operating scenarios and equipage configurations.
+This structure provides the team the tools to work with industry partners to evaluate technology performance against standards and other systems, while also providing the Federal Aviation Administration, RTCA, and others with a research methodology for expanding into new operating scenarios and equipage configurations.